tsparticles/tsparticles/components/react-particles-js/README.md

 + Change variable and function names into more readable/understable/maintainable ones.
 + Update the structure of the code detaching defined functions from `this.params.fn` object.
 + Tests.

+### What's next

+The main purpose of this library is to be simple to use, also allowing to be customized.

+To accomplish this, an experimental branch has been created in order to provide a boilerplate for the next version of this library.

+A live demonstration can be found [here](http://timeon.space).

+In this simple demo website, a new approach has been used, giving the application a powerful composability.
+Issues concerning best practices, usability, backward compatibility and performances are raising, so..

+**Looking for contributors and mantainers**

+All is needed is previous experience with Typescript.

+If you are interested contact me privately.

+Every PR will always be welcome.